CBEP-SoCB/FOCB_OA_sum/Analysis_and_Graphics/FOCB_OA_Data_Analysis.md

 combination of biology and diffusion of CO<sub>2</sub> between ocean and atmosphere and advection past the sensor by tides and currents.
-Here we adjust pCO<sub>2</sub> to a “standard temperature” of 12 degrees C. This is slightly warmer than the observed annual average temperature We use 2 degrees C only for consistency with analysis of the CBEP / UNH data.
+Here we adjust pCO<sub>2</sub> to a “standard temperature” of 12 degrees C. This is slightly warmer than the observed annual average temperature.
+We use 12 degrees C for consistency with analysis of the CBEP / UNH data.

 ``` r
 t_ref = 12